-- 1. Lawyers-Both parties may ask a lawyer about the case, but a lawyer may not represent either party in court at the small claims trial.
+- Lawyers-Both parties may ask a lawyer about the case, but a lawyer may not represent either party in court at the small claims trial.
 Generally, after judgment and on appeal, both parties may be represented by lawyers. - 2.
-Interpreters-If you do not speak English well, ask the court clerk as soon as possible for a court-provided interpreter.
-You may use form INT-300 or a local court form to request an interpreter.
-If a court interpreter is not available at the time of your trial, it may be necessary to reschedule your trial.
-You cannot bring your own interpreter for the trial unless the interpreter has been approved by the court as a certified, registered, or provisionally qualified interpreter.
-(See Cal.
-Rules of Court, rule 2.893, and form INT-140.) - 3.
+Interpreters-If you do not speak English well, ask the court clerk as soon as possible if your court has a court-provided interpreter available and how to request one.
+A court-provided interpreter may not be available.
+Alternatively, you may bring an adult who is not a witness or an attorney to interpret for you or ask the court for a list of interpreters for hire. - 3.
 Waiver of fees-The court charges fees for some of its procedures.
 Fees are also charged for serving the defendant with the claim.
 The court may excuse you from paying these fees if you cannot afford them.
 Ask the clerk for the Information Sheet on Waiver of Superior Court Fees and Costs (form FW-001-INFO) to find out if you meet the requirements so that you do not have to pay the fees. - Night and Saturday court-If you cannot go to court during working hours, ask the clerk if the court has trials at night or on Saturdays.

-- 5. Parties who are in jail-If you are in jail, the court may excuse you from going to the trial.
+- Parties who are in jail-If you are in jail, the court may excuse you from going to the trial.
 Instead, you may ask another person who is not an attorney to go to the trial for you.
 You may mail written declarations to the court to support your case. - 6.
 Accommodations-If you have a disability and need assistance, immediately ask the court to help accommodate your needs.
-If you are hearing impaired and need assistance, notify the court immediately. - 7.
-Forms-You can get small claims forms and more information at the California Courts Self-Help Center website (www.courts.ca.gov/smallclaims), your county law library, or the courthouse nearest you. - Small claims advisors-The law requires each county to provide assistance in small claims cases free of charge.
+If you are hearing impaired and need assistance, notify the court immediately. - Forms-You can get small claims forms and more information at the California Courts Self-Help Center website (www.courts. ca.gov/smallclaims), your county law library, or the courthouse nearest you. - Small claims advisors-The law requires each county to provide assistance in small claims cases free of charge.
 (Small claims advisor information):

-(858) 634-1777 Advisor's Number (858) 634-1900 Recorded Information
+(858) 634-1777 Advisor's Number

+• (858) 634-1900 Recorded Information

+ı

+ı